Clinton-Davis/chow/README.md

 ---

-The Header and footer image of a wooden floor has been adjusted to give it a deep red colour.
+The Header and Footer image of a wooden floor has been adjusted to give it a deep red colour.
 The colour complements the background image.

 <details>
 <summary>Header and Footer Image</summary>